pandey-ankit/coherence-demo/explore-code/explore-code.md

    The startup class is [com.oracle.coherence.demo.application.Launcher](https://github.com/coherence-community/coherence-demo/blob/1412/src/main/java/com/oracle/coherence/demo/application/Launcher.java) which does the following:

-      * Determines the time zone and sets sensible primary and secondary cluster names as system properties, as well as Jaegar endpoint
+      * Determines the time zone and sets sensible primary and secondary cluster names using system properties, as well as Jaegar endpoint
-      * Sets the following system property which indicates the cache configuration file to load.
+      * Sets the following system property which indicates the cache configuration file to load:

          `System.setProperty("coherence.cacheconfig", "cache-config.xml")`
-      * Calls Coherence.main(args) which is the main entry point for coherence.
+      * Calls Coherence.main(args) which is the main entry point for starting coherence

 2. Configuration Files